auth0/docs/articles/connections/apple-siwa/guides/add-siwa-to-native-app.md

 ---
-title: Add Sign In with Apple to Your Native App
+title: Add Sign In with Apple to Native iOS Apps
 description: Learn how to add native login functionality to your native app with Apple.
 toc: true
 topics: